alcun/Report-Generator/README.md

 Made using python with features such as if/else loop, branches and nesting.

-Purpose is to help teachers save time writing up reports after lessons while still being able to give useful lesson recap info and areas to improve upon
+Purpose is to help teachers save time writing up reports after lessons while still being able to give useful lesson recap info and areas to improve upon.

 CURRENT VERSION: